Yordan Alvarez Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Rangers have the 16th-ranked team ERA among all MLB pitching staffs (4.18).

-- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (159 total, 1.2 per game).
+- Rangers pitchers combine to rank 15th in baseball in home runs allowed (164 total, 1.2 per game).

-- Heaney (9-6 with a 4.16 ERA and 134 strikeouts in 127 2/3 innings pitched) tries for his 10th victory when he makes the start for the Rangers, his 27th of the season.

-- His most recent time out came on Tuesday against the New York Mets, when the left-hander threw 5 1/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.